edge555/edge555.github.io/_pages/about.md

 <span style="color:red;">I am seeking a M.Sc. or Ph.D. position for the Fall 2025</span>.
 </p>

-<p>My research works and interests covering areas like <b>Computer Vision, LLM, GenAI and Virtual Reality</b>.
+<p>My research works and interests covering areas like <b>Computer Vision, NLP, GenAI and Virtual Reality</b>.
 Please reach out if you have anything to discuss or want to work together.</p>
 For additional information, please see the [CV](https://edge555.github.io/cv/) and [Research Works](https://edge555.github.io/research-works/).
 <head>
     <meta charset="UTF-8">